GabeScott/standard-works-vault/General Conference/2001 October - “Be Thou an Example”.md

 “Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils;

-“Speaking lies in hypocrisy; having their conscience seared with a hot iron.”1
+“Speaking lies in hypocrisy; having their conscience seared with a hot iron.”[^1]

-Then came Paul’s rallying call to Timothy—equally applicable to each one of us: “Be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.”2
+Then came Paul’s rallying call to Timothy—equally applicable to each one of us: “Be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.”[^2]

 With you dear sisters assembled here in the Conference Center and in congregations throughout the world, I share a three-part formula to serve as an unfailing guide to meet this challenge issued by the Apostle Paul:

-Fill your mind with truth;
+1. **Fill your mind with truth;**

-Fill your heart with love;
+2. **Fill your heart with love;**

-Fill your life with service.
+3. **Fill your life with service.**

-First, fill your mind with truth.
-We do not find truth groveling through error.
+First, *fill your mind with truth.* We do not find truth groveling through error.
 Truth is found by searching, studying, and living the revealed word of God.
 We adopt error when we mingle with error.
 We learn truth when we associate with truth.

-The Savior of the world instructed, “Seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.”3 He added, “Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.”4
+The Savior of the world instructed, “Seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.”[^3] He added, “Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.”[^4]

-He invites each of us, “Learn of me, and listen to my words; walk in the meekness of my Spirit, and you shall have peace in me.”5
+He invites each of us, “Learn of me, and listen to my words; walk in the meekness of my Spirit, and you shall have peace in me.”[^5]

 One from pioneer times who exemplified the charge heard this evening to be steadfast and immovable and who filled her mind, heart, and soul with truth was Catherine Curtis Spencer.
 Her husband, Orson Spencer, was a sensitive, well-educated man.
 She had been reared in Boston and was cultured and refined.
 She had six children.
 Her delicate health declined from exposure and from the hardships encountered after leaving Nauvoo.
 Elder Spencer wrote to her parents and asked if she could return to live with them while he established a home for her in the West.
 Their reply: “Let her renounce her degrading faith, and she can come back—but never until she does.”

 Sister Spencer would not renounce her faith.
-When her parents’ letter was read to her, she asked her husband to get his Bible and read to her from the book of Ruth as follows: “Intreat me not to leave thee, or to return from following after thee: for whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God.”6
+When her parents’ letter was read to her, she asked her husband to get his Bible and read to her from the book of Ruth as follows: “Intreat me not to leave thee, or to return from following after thee: for whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God.”[^6]

 Outside the storm raged, the wagon covers leaked, and friends held milk pans over Sister Spencer’s head to keep her dry.
 In these conditions and without a word of complaint, she closed her eyes for the last time.